 - We’re improving dealflow diversity through our Office Hours sessions, which are held specifically for certain underrepresented groups.
 The aim of these sessions is to level the playing field for founders, and we hold these sessions in partnership with organisations like OneTech

 - We’ve published a cold-outreach form on our website for any founder to pitch their idea to us; we aim to respond or meet with every single founder who approaches us

 - We partner with LaunchIt, acting as mentors to help the next generation of young entrepreneurs launch and succeed in their business ventures

 - We commit to annual CSR, supporting causes that align with our investment thesis as well as core areas of ESG, like the World Land Trust

 - We host interns annually from FutureVC and 10,000 Black Interns to give opportunities to underrepresented candidates to work in VC

 - We’re revamping our hiring process to remove bias, as well as reaching beyond our traditional networks to advertise roles at the company

 - We’ve published our D&I statement, include a zero-tolerance policy on our term sheets and we’ve joined industry movements like #MovingForward to promote inclusive and equitable startup fundraising

 - We’ve signed up to Act One Ventures’ diversity rider, committing to promoting inclusivity and diversity of investors that we co-invest with

-- We revamped our paternity leave policies to extend well beyond the statutory requirements for both prospective mothers and father
+- We revamped our paternity leave policies to extend well beyond the statutory requirements for both prospective mothers and fathers

 Mental health support is also one of Talis’ core priorities.
 We provide a mental health subsidy to our employees, as well as providing a mental health support programme to our founders, which thus far has included mental health in the workplace training, and will next include access to one-on-one guidance such as coaching, therapy and counselling.